jedisct1/boringssl-wasm/README.md

 A zig build file to compile BoringSSL's `libcrypto` to WebAssembly/WASI.

+## Precompiled library

+For convenience, a [precompiled library](precompiled/libcrypto.a) for WebAssembly can be directly downloaded from this repository.

 ## Dependencies

-The only required dependencies to build the library are:
+The only required dependencies to rebuild the library are:

 * [Go](https://www.golang.org) - Required by BoringSSL to generate the error codes map
 * [Zig](https://www.ziglang.org) - To compile C/C++ code to WebAssembly